-Understanding client expectations enables us to deliver as per his vision.
+Understanding client expectations enables us to deliver as per his/her vision.
 It involves setting up of goals and objectives which sets the foundation for design and content.

 Understanding consumer needs and preferences is vital to website development.

 In this case, John’s competitors would be entrepreneurs owning websites catering to health and fitness.
 Knowing your competition, not only motivates you to deliver something better but also gives you an idea as to what works in the area that you are aiming to make a mark in.